katero/Adjust-SRE-ASSIGNMENT/Assignment1/README-1.md

 print(list)

-## 3 running the python file and see the result on the terminal:
+## 3 running the python file and see the result on the terminal(step3.png):
 $ python3 shufflenumber.py